GSA-TTS/identity-handbook/_articles/slack.md

 ### Team Handles

-- `@login-devops-team` Group to tag the login.gov devops team
+- `@login-devops-team` Group to tag the Login.gov devops team
-- `@login-eng` members of the login.gov application engineer grop
+- `@login-eng` members of the Login.gov application engineer grop
 - `@login-finops` use this group to communicate with all login financial and acq operations team members
 - `@login-iaa-finance` Members of this group participate in IAA and finance activities
-- `@login-partnerships-team` Group to address login.gov partnerships team members
+- `@login-partnerships-team` Group to address Login.gov partnerships team members
-- `@login-product-team` Group to address login.gov product managers
+- `@login-product-team` Group to address Login.gov product managers
 - `@login-ux-team` Group for the design/UX team
 - `@login-appdev-team` Group for application development teams
 - `@login_leads` login team leads
-- `@login-feds` Group for login.gov federal FTE employees
+- `@login-feds` Group for Login.gov federal FTE employees
 - `@github-admins-login` members of this group can edit [`identity-core`](https://github.com/orgs/18F/teams/identity-core) GitHub team membership

 ## Channels

-Here are some common Slack Channels for the login.gov team
+Here are some common Slack Channels for the Login.gov team

 **Filter by**